MintFlavor23/Orange-Drive/README.md

 **Credential Page**
 ![Credential Page](credentialPage.png)

-## Project Structure

-- **Backend**: Handles authentication, file uploads, secure storage, and API endpoints.
-Built with Java and Spring Boot.
-See `backend/README.md` for details.
-- **Frontend**: Provides a user-friendly web interface for managing files, notes, and credentials.
-Built with React.
-See `frontend/README.md` for details.

-## Key Features

-- Secure user authentication and authorization
-- File upload, download, and management
-- Notes and credential storage
-- User-specific data isolation
-- Designed for deployment on local or cloud servers

 ## Getting Started

 To get started, refer to the README files in the `backend` and `frontend` directories for setup and usage instructions.